City Survey

 Interest rate trend (in percent)

-The upward pressure on initial yields persists in this environment, but has eased somewhat recently.
-At the end of Q1 2024, the risk premium for prime office properties in the top 7 (unweighted gross prime yield of just under 4.85 percent) was around 250 basis points.
-As a result, real estate investments currently appear more attractive than a year ago (spread: 180 basis points).
-A further slight adjustment of initial yields with increases towards 5.00 to 5.25 percent until Q3 2024 seems possible in the current environment.
+The upward pressure on initial yields remains in this environment, but has recently eased somewhat.
+The risk premium for first-class office properties in the top 7 (unweighted gross prime yield just under 4.88 percent) is around 260 basis points at the end of Q3 2024.
+This means that real estate investments currently appear more attractive than in the previous year (spread: 200 basis points).
+A further slight adjustment of initial yields with increases towards 5.00 seems possible in the current environment by mid-2025.

 Bond and real estate yields (in percent)